SAT Test Prep Guide – How to prepare efficiently?

 Who needs to take the SAT test

 For most students, taking standardized tests multiple times can effectively improve test scores.
 This is because taking the test multiple times can effectively reduce the psychological pressure.
 If students do not get their ideal scores in the first exam, they can apply for the next one and take as many times as they want until they are satisfied with their scores.
-This also allows students to have more time to deal with SAT test prep.
+This also allows students to have more time to prepare for the SAT.

 SAT test scores are valid for two years, and students only need to ensure that the scores are within the validity period when applying to schools.
-For most candidates, it is recommended to start preparing for the SAT about a year before applying and take the SAT about half a year before the application begins.
+For most candidates, it is recommended to start preparing for the SAT about a year before college application, and take the SAT about half a year before college application.
 On the premise that the students are fully prepared, the exam time should be early rather than late.

 If the first test score is satisfactory, you can devote your follow-up time and energy to preparing for other tests or writing your personal statement.
 If the test score is not satisfactory, you can also have enough time to take the second test.
 Generally speaking, the number of standardized test sessions in summer is relatively small, but at this time students will have a lot of free time due to the summer vacation.
 This situation makes the summer exam dates extremely sought-after.